containerd/nerdctl/README.md

 ## Motivation

-The goal of `nerdctl` is to facilitate experimenting the cutting-edge features of containerd that are not present in Docker.
+The goal of `nerdctl` is to facilitate experimenting the cutting-edge features of containerd that are not present in Docker (see below).

-Such features include, but not limited to, on-demand image pulling (lazy-pulling) [Stargz](./docs/stargz.md), [Nydus](./docs/nydus.md), [OverlayBD](./docs/overlaybd.md) and [image encryption/decryption](./docs/ocicrypt.md).

 Note that competing with Docker is _not_ the goal of `nerdctl`.
 Those cutting-edge features are expected to be eventually available in Docker as well.